particle-iot/docs/src/content/tutorials/cellular-connectivity/data.md

 - 85,000 data operations per month, for both cellular and Wi-Fi, pooled across all devices
 - Up to 45 MB of cellular data per month, pooled across all devices, at no charge
 - No credit card required
-- Products can be prototyped in the free tier
+- Products can be prototyped in the Free tier
 - Device communication is paused when the monthly limit is reached
 - Community support